kiranprasad7/Trustworthy-AI-Midterm-Project/README.md

 The project demonstrates the use of AI for data preprocessing, augmentation, and evaluation, which are critical steps in building robust speech recognition systems.

 ## Dataset
-The project uses the Mozilla Common Voice Dataset, a publicly available dataset containing voice recordings in multiple languages and accents.
+The project uses the Mozilla Common Voice Dataset, a publicly available dataset containing around 28,000 voice recordings in multiple languages and accents.
 The dataset includes:

 ## Audio Clips: Recordings in .mp3 format.